 - MBAD 6263 is a required course for both programs and will be double-counted

-- 12 credits for the MHRM program will be taken from the MBA program to be applied towards the MHRM elective requirement
+- 12 credits from the MHRM program will be applied towards the MBA elective requirement

-- Six credits for the MBA program will be taken from the MHRM program to be applied towards the MBA elective requirements
+- 6 credits from the MBA program will be applied towards the MHRM elective requirements

 Students may pursue a dual degree in any MBA program.
 Part-time students take courses for both programs simultaneously.
 Full-time students take courses for the Global MBA in their first year and then complete the remainder of the degree requirements simultaneously.
 In both cases, the degrees may be conferred sequentially.